Immigrant Investor Visa (EB-5) – Green Card

 Regional Centers are economic units that promote job creation and investment in a new or failing business enterprise in a specific region of the U.S.

-We can help you obtain EB-5 visa either through direct investment or through investment in a Regional Center.
-Attorney Irena Juras can also answer your questions about EB-5 visa process.
+We can help you obtain EB-5 visa.
+Immigration Attorney in Phoenix Irena Juras can also answer your questions about EB-5 visa process.
 She has the knowledge and experience necessary to resolve your investment and immigration issues.
-Calls us today and learn how you can become a legal permanent resident through investment and job creation.

 Contact an EB-5 Investment Visa Lawyer in Arizona

 If you are an investor or entrepreneur and are interested in investing and getting your green card through investment, call our Phoenix-based EB-5 investor visa lawyer at (480) 425-2009 or contact our immigration law firm in Scottsdale via our website for a CONSULTATION.